gnmearacaun/rpios-wayfirewm-config/README.md

 MESA_GL_VERSION_OVERRIDE=3.3 obs
 ```

-### A minimal Vim configuration
+#### A minimal Vim configuration

-- The package vim-gtk3 has better clipboard support than plain old Vim itself.
-Wayland users need `wl-clipboard` (installed above).
+- The package `vim-gtk3` has better clipboard support than Vim.
+Wayland users need `wl-clipboard` to copy and paste (both were installed with the previous `apt-get` command).

-I install the following config by [jdhao](https://github.com/jdhao) just for setting up the desktop, until neovim is built.
-We can make it available to `root` also.
+I usa a config authored by [jdhao](https://github.com/jdhao) while setting up the desktop, until neovim is built.
+We can make it available for `root` also.

 ```
 mv ~/.vimrc ~/.vimrc.bak